imagej/imagej.github.io/pages/Image_Intensity_Processing.md

 ### Rolling-Ball background correction

-To fix an uneven background use the menu command .
+To fix an uneven background use the menu command {% include bc content="Process | Subtract background" %}.
 This will use a *rolling ball* algorithm on the uneven background.
 The radius should be set to at least the size of the largest object that is *not* part of the background.
 It can also be used to remove background from gels where the background is white.
 Running the command several times may produce better results.
 The user can choose whether or not to have a light